cyruslk/Modem_clicker/logs.md

 -  "On the one hand, the internet appears as an immaterial system, characterised by light minimal user interfaces and clouds of data.
 On the hand, **internet is operated by a series of (wired) physical components: ranging from undersea cables, modems and routers**."

 -  "On the one hand, internet appears as a silent stack of protocols, performing their actions transparently.
-On the other hand, **internet originated from sounds/sonic agencies; noisy telephone lines, using screeching modems in order toestablish connections**."
+On the other hand, **internet originated from sounds/sonic agencies; noisy telephone lines, using screeching modems in order to establish connections**."

 -  "On the one hand, the internet appears as an immediate system of data transmission, characterized by a perfect data flow.
 On the other hand, **internet is punctuated by delays, failures and other frequent protocol anomalies**."

 TO COME :

-- [ ] Protocols?
+- [x] Protocols?

-- [ ] Internet's materiality vs ISP's marketing strategies?
+- [x] Internet's materiality vs ISP's marketing strategies?
-- [ ] Reveal internet's Materiality?
+- [x] Reveal/Explore internet's Materiality?
 Why?

 ------